Pungyeon/custom-tags-article/README.md

 }
 ```

 The above example instructs the `json` package to write the `Person::Email` field as `email` when encoding to JSON, rather than `Email`, as well as decoding the value of `email` field in a JSON and assigning it to `Person::Email`.
 Simple!
-This is really useful, because it's a very concise way of specifying this, which is the general idea of using struct tags.
+This is really useful, because it's a very concise way of specifying how to convert from and to JSON.
+This is the essence of struct tags: Doing something useful, in a concise manner.
+There are many use-cases for struct tags, other than defining variable naming convention conversion (say that 5 times in a row quickly :flushed:).

-However, you can use the struct tag for many things.
 This article will explain how to create your own custom tag and (hopefully) save yourself from writing the same code over and over again!

 ## Retrieving tags
 The first hurdle we need to tackle, is figuring out how we can retrieve these tags programmatically.
 Fortunately,
 retrieving a tag, is pretty straight forward, using the `reflect` package.
 As with any article which mentions the `reflect` package, a warning must ensue.
 The `reflect` package is a powerful package and gives Go developers the flexibility to create some very useful and creative projects.
 However, one must proceed with caution!
-The `reflect` package is unforgiving and errors are handled with a `panic`.
+The `reflect` package is unforgiving and errors are typically handled with a `panic`.
 We will see examples of this later in the article.

 However, with that out of the way, here is how to retrieve struct tags using the `reflect` package: